AwesomeVisa/awesome-immigration/README.md

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

 __This list is built to provide convenience for those who aim to immigrate to other countries.
-By far, there are 53 visas in y categories.
+By far, there are 53 visas in 7 categories.
 All information is extracted from the official immigration sites of the following countries.__

 1. If you find any inaccurate information, please add a pull request.